jethornton/flexgui/docs_flex/source/labels.rst

 The I/O status contains status items for up to 64 I/O's.
 The default is 4 I/O
 pins for each type.
 If you have configured more than 4 pins you will need to add an .ini entry to show the number of pins.

-See the ini section...
+For more information see see :ref:`I/O` settings in the .ini file.

-Analog I/O returns a float.
-Digital I/O return bool.
+Analog I/O are a float.
+Digital I/O are a bool.

 For example a QLabel with an object name of din_0_lb will show the status of the `motion.digital-in-00` HAL pin.